RTS use STRYDE Nodes to conduct 3D seismic for geothermal clients in Europe.

 realtimeseismic has now used STRYDE’s nodal system to conduct several 3D seismic studies for geothermal clients in Europe, using about half the number of crew and vehicles than they used to with the current market-leading nodal system.
 In one project, RTS was able to shoot a city-based 3D study in just one month, versus the 6-10 months it would have once taken with cables.
 This is thanks to the flexibility of our nodal system but also the speed at which data can be processed once our nodes are harvested.

-realtimeseismic has also told us that they are impressed with our flexible, agile approach and just how easy it is to use our system.
+realtimeseismic told us that they are impressed with our flexible, agile approach and just how easy it is to use our system.
 For example, during the Covid-19 pandemic, we posted a set of nodes to help the team keep a US seismic project on track, even though they were unable to send anyone into the field.
 Instead, realtimeseismic hired a farmer, tractor, and two labourers to deploy and retrieve our nodes from the farmer’s field!